MiheyPlayGame/Generate_instruction/README.md

 - `add_substeps` (bool): Whether to include substeps in the instruction format (default: True)

 **Returns:**
-- `str`: Formatted prompt for instruction generation
+- `str`: Formatted prompt string ready for AI model processing

 **Raises:**
 - `ValueError`: If prompt is empty or invalid